WMTA

-WMTA (1380 AM) is a radio station broadcasting a hot adult contemporary format.
-It is licensed to Central City, Kentucky, United States.
+WMTA (1380 AM) is a commercial radio station licensed to Central City, Kentucky, United States, and broadcasting a hot adult contemporary format.
 The station is currently owned by Michael and Casey Davis and Jeremy Bennefield, through licensee Custom Voice Media.

 The station's studio and AM transmission tower are located on Oaktree Drive off U.S. Highway 62 (US 62) on the west side of Central City.
 The station's FM translator, W297CC, broadcasts at a frequency of 107.3 MHz from a tower located near Rose Hill Cemetery on US 62 in the eastern end of Central City.

 History

 The battle for the construction permit (1953–54)

 Central City-Greenville Broadcasting filed an application for construction permit with the FCC on July 29, 1953, to establish a radio station to serve the local communities.
 However, Muhlenberg Broadcasting Company, filed a competing application for the same facility on February 2, 1954.
 Central City-Greenville Broadcasting won the construction permit, which was granted on November 5, 1954.
 However, the competition for the permit delayed WMTA's opening broadcast date, which was scheduled for sometime in late 1954.